PatrickRainer/dotnet-Dev-Template/.junie/guidelines.md

 - **Persistence**: `AppDbContext` is located in `MyDevTemplate.Persistence`.
   - Connection strings are configured in `appsettings.Development.json` for local development.
   - Entity Framework Core is used for data access.
-  - Configurations are applied from the assembly using `modelBuilder.ApplyConfigurationsFromAssembly`.
+  - Configurations are applied from the assembly using `modelBuilder.ApplyConfigurationsFFromAssembly`.
   - Default database provider is SQL Server.

 ### Testing Information